GoogleCloudPlatform/knative-build-tutorials/getting-started/README.md

 kubectl apply -f https://storage.googleapis.com/build-crd/latest/release.yaml
 ```

-From now one, you should be good to go.
+From now one, you should be good to go!

-**But let's check that everything was installed correctly.
-That'll also help you understand what new components are running on the cluster,
+But let's check that everything was installed correctly.
+That'll also help you understand which
-now.**
+new components have been installed on the cluster.

+**Click the `Continue` button to go to next step...**

 ## Verify the installation